R2Northstar/NorthstarDocs/docs/Modding/plugins/interfaces.md

 ### VTables

+!!! note

+    Methods interfaces are always documented in the order they appear in the vtable.

 A vtable is a list of pointers to methods of that interface.

 The first parameter of these methods is always a pointer to the instance.
 In C++ this parameter is passed implicitly.